 Commitment Issues presents the work of five artists and one collective who use their bodies as primary source material to investigate qualities and dimensions of commitment—to ideas, to performance, to audience and to the artists themselves.
 Through play, risk, intimacy and sexuality, these artists transcend fixed social, psychological, physical and spiritual notions of commitment.

 Further confounding the interplay of fixed notions of commitment, the venue for Commitment Issues is Oasis Aqualounge, home to Toronto’s preeminent swinger’s club.
 Performance sites will include the outdoor heated swimming pool, steam room, hot tub and locker room.
-Audiences are invited to stay late and enjoy all of Oasis Aqualounge’s amenities that also include a sauna, two bars and multiple lounges.
+Audiences are invited to stay late and enjoy all of Oasis Aqualounge’s amenities which also include a sauna, two bars and multiple lounges.
 Locker and towel service provided.
 Bring your bathing suit or birthday suit.
 Admission restricted to patrons 19+ years of age.

-Studio Theatre, Helen Gardiner Phelan Playhouse, 4 Glen Morris Street
+Processing: Artists Panel & Reception November 17, 2011 @ 7:30pm Studio Theatre, Helen Gardiner Phelan Playhouse, 4 Glen Morris Street

 The panel is co-sponsored by the Graduate Centre for Study of Drama at the University of Toronto and the Mark S. Bonham Centre for Sexual Diversity Studies at the University of Toronto.